-- The need to maximise savings and efficiencies.
-Strategies to deliver this include: - Sharing of services with other authorities- during 2011-12 several heads of service and other posts have been shared with a neighbouring borough council - ➤ Seeking procurement savings.
-For example at the end of 2011-12 the Council let a new insurance contract which will save it approximately £0.130m per annum - ➤ Rationalising accommodation and letting out office space.
-During 2011-12 a part of thefirst and second floors of the Council Offices were let out to Surrey Social Services staff which will generate an ongoing revenue income - Tight vacancy control - Seeking restructuring savings
+• The need to maximise savings and efficiencies.
+Strategies to deliver this include:

-- Reviewing fees and charges - Smarter use of technology - Restructuring management and staffing levels, during 2011-12 several senior managers left and their posts were not directly replaced. - A continuing need to reduce dependence on reserves -The importance of maximising investment income whilst balancing risk. - The increasing deficits identified over the Outline Budget period.
+- Sharing of services with other authorities- during 2012-13 the Council continued to share several heads of service and other posts have been shared with a neighbouring borough council - Seeking procurement savings. - Rationalising accommodation and letting out office space. - Tight vacancy control - Seeking restructuring savings.
+Since January 2013 the Council's ICT support arrangements have been provided in-house which will deliver ongoing annual savings of approximately £200,000 per annum - Reviewing fees and charges - Smarter use of technology - Restructuring management and staffing levels - > Seeking to generate sustainable income streams from the Council's assets - Seeking to encourage economic development within the Borough which ultimately may help stimulate business rates growth which will assist the Council's future funding. - A continuing need to reduce dependence on reserves -The importance of maximising investment income whilst balancing risk. - During 2012/13 the Council implemented a new investment strategy, including investments in pooled equity, property and bond funds, aiming to maintain current levels of investment income into the future. - The increasing deficits identified over the Outline Budget period.